About Bishop Luers

 Welcome to Bishop Luers High School, home of the Knights!
 Bishop Luers is a Catholic high school with a tradition of excellence in all areas of student achievement: academics, athletics, and fine arts.
 Students at Bishop Luers receive a well-rounded education with continual emphasis on the teachings of the Catholic faith, including the importance of service to others.
 Bishop Luers High School builds strong foundations for students to strive spiritually, intellectually, and socially.
 Our students can be proud of their accomplishments.
 We are excited to have you become part of Luers Spirit!

 Bishop Luers High School is a Catholic high school located on the south side of Fort Wayne, Indiana.
 Bishop Luers is owned and operated by the Roman Catholic Diocese of Fort Wayne-South Bend.
-The school was founded in 1958 by the Franciscan Fathers of Saint John the Baptist Province in Cincinnati, Ohio, along with the Sisters of Saint Francis Province in Mishawaka, Indiana.
+The school was founded in 1958 by the Franciscan Friars of Saint John the Baptist Province in Cincinnati, Ohio, along with the Sisters of Saint Francis Province in Mishawaka, Indiana.
 The first bishop of the diocese, John Henry Luers, is the namesake of the school.

 In August of 1857, John Henry Luers was selected as the first bishop of the diocese of Fort Wayne, primarily because he was a native German speaker and a successful pastor of a large urban and German parish in Cincinnati.
 Catholic life in Indiana was changing with the influx of German immigrants.